-Health coaches, providers, and staff at care centers are trained in behavior change practices to help them empower members to take ownership of their health.
-Time-rich appointments allow for meaningful conversations and development of personalized care plans that address the root causes of any health issues.
-This approach is particularly beneficial for members with chronic conditions whose symptoms can often be alleviated by making positive lifestyle choices.
+Longer appointments allow for meaningful conversations that address the root causes of any health issues.
+This approach is particularly beneficial for members with chronic conditions or symptoms that can often be alleviated by making positive lifestyle choices.

 When patients do need to be referred out to a specialist, providers use high-value, low-cost specialty networks, allowing them to steer patients to the appropriate specialist that reduces overall costs for payers and organizations.

 Care teams can schedule and manage specialty appointments as well as coordinate necessary follow-up so that specialty plans are integrated back into the member’s overall care plan.

 With care designed to meet the needs (and realities) of members’ busy lives, care coordination in an APC model equips members to take greater ownership of their overall health.
 Members know they’re supported by an entire team, giving them further encouragement and peace of mind.
 Where managed care tried, care coordination succeeds at shoring up the member experience to deliver improved health outcomes and reduced overall costs.
 Because nothing as important as health should ever fall through the cracks.

 Learn more about how coordinated care delivers managed care the way it was intended — and why that’s good news for you and your employees.